artmenlope/artmenlope.github.io/_posts/2021-02-26-solving-the-2d-schrodinger-equation-using-the-crank-nicolson-method.md

 ---

-For further comparison of the results with other animations, there is an animation of a double slit experiment with hard walls uploaded to Wikimedia available at:
+For further comparison of the results with other animations, there is an animation of a double slit experiment with hard walls uploaded to Wikimedia available at [[4]](#References):

 - [https://commons.wikimedia.org/w/index.php?title=File%3ADouble_slit_experiment.webm](https://commons.wikimedia.org/w/index.php?title=File%3ADouble_slit_experiment.webm)